German nouns: Orthography

 All German nouns are capitalized.
-German and Luxembourgish are the only major languages to capitalize its nouns.
-This was also done in the Danish language until 1948 and sometimes in (New) Latin, while Early Modern English showed tendencies towards noun capitalization.
-(Note: Capitalization of some English nouns was still in use in the 18th century, as can be seen for example in the Declaration of Independence of the United States.)

 Capitalization is not restricted to nouns.
 Other words are often capitalized when they are nominalized (for instance das Deutsche ‘the German language’, a nominalized adjective).

 Compounds

 As in other Germanic languages, German nouns can be compound in effectively unlimited numbers, as in Rinderkennzeichnungs- und Rindfleischetikettierungsüberwachungsaufgabenübertragungsgesetz ('Cattle Marking and Beef Labelling Supervision Duties Delegation Law', the name of an actual law passed in Mecklenburg-Vorpommern in 1999), or Donaudampfschiffahrtsgesellschaft ('Danube Steamboat Shipping Company', 1829).

 Unlike English compounds, German compound nouns are usually written together as a single word: 'spy satellite' is thus Spionagesatellit and 'mad cow disease' Rinderwahn.
 Compound nouns take the gender of the last component noun (the head).
 In special cases, German compounds are hyphenated, as in US-Botschaft ("US embassy") or 100-prozentig ("100 percent").
+The English-speaking humorist and essayist Mark Twain noted, of the difficulty of reading German compounds as opposed to English compounds, which are more often hyphenated: "these long things are hardly legitimate words, but are rather combinations of words, and the inventor of them ought to have been killed.
+They are compound words with the hyphens left out."

 In addition, there is the grammatical feature of the Fugen-"s": certain compounds introduce an "s" between the noun stems, historically marking the genitive case of the first noun (cf. iḍāfah), but it occurs frequently after nouns which do not take an "s" in their genitive cases.

 In many instances, the compound is acceptable both with and without the "s", but there are many cases where the "s" is mandatory and this cannot be deduced from grammatical rules, e.g. Hochzeitskleid = "wedding dress", Liebeslied = "love song", Abfahrtszeit = "time of departure", Arbeitsamt = "employment agency".

 Occurrence of the Fugen-"s" seems to be correlated to certain suffixes (of the first stem); compounds with words in -tum, -ling, -ion, -tät, -heit, -keit, -schaft, -sicht, -ung and nominalized infinitives in -en mostly do take the "s", while feminine words not ending in -ion, -tät, -heit, -keit, -schaft, -sicht, -ung mostly do not, but there are exceptions.
 Use of the "s" is mostly optional in compounds in which the second element is a participle.

 To reduce length or to highlight distinctions, a first or final part of a compound is sometimes mentioned only once but applies to more than one compound noun.
 For example: